linzhangUCA/4421tpl-ros_rover/project_guide.md

 > **Bonus Points**:
 > - Upload estimated robot trajectory using fused motion sensor data.
 > - Analysis includes fused motion sensing.

-## Demonstration Rules
-> [!IMPORTANT]
-> - Demonstrations need to be done **before** Thursday, 03/12/2026 1:30 PM at the robotics lab (LSCA 105).
-> - Each team has **5 attempts**.
-Teams with fewer attempts have higher priority in the cue.
-> - **Changes submitted after the demonstration day will not be graded**.
-> - To secure a good demonstration, make sure you and your teammate(s) practice it a couple times ahead.
-And the batteries are fully charged.

-## Bonus Points
-- Mechanical
-- Electrical
-- LiDAR guided navigation
-- Final distance to homne base

 ## AI Policies
 Please acknowledge AI's contributions according to the policies in the syllabus.